m-decoster/iron-example/README.md

 * Have a look at the libraries provided by the Iron team ([Iron Common](https://github.com/iron-graveyard/common))
 * Implement authentication, registering and logging in
 * Implement a database using for example PostgreSQL
+* Implement updating or deleting posts
+* ...

 If you are getting any errors, you can check out the complete code [here](https://github.com/m-decoster/iron-example).